 - You’re always able to scan these for numbers you don’t know and especially those where they’re used often.

-I know I’m very open with my wife in her checking out my laptop and/or phone, anytime she’d like.
+I know I’m very open with my second wife Pamela Allen in her checking out my laptop and/or phone, anytime she’d like.

 And we all sometimes have questions about what the other person might be doing – call it insurance in the other person’s feelings.